 Public funding in real terms is calculated by applying the annual inflation rate to the annual volume of public funding expressed in euros.
-The calculation methodology was revised this year to use the Eurostat annual average index (Harmonized Index of Consumer Prices - HICP) that offers higher reliability over longer time periods than the rate of change.
+The calculation methodology was revised for the 2019/2020 report to use the Eurostat annual average index (Harmonized Index of Consumer Prices - HICP) that offers higher reliability over longer time periods than the rate of change.

-$$(\frac{Funding{t+i}}{funding{t}(1+INFLATIONRATE)})-1 \Big|$$
+$$(\frac{Funding{t+i}}{funding_t(1 + INFLATIONRATE)}) - 1$$

-The calculations are made to compare the long-term changes in public funding in 2018 as opposed to the situation in 2008 (in nominal and real terms) and to evaluate the change between 2018 and 2019 (in nominal and real terms) for those systems that provided data for 2019.
-The short-term analysis is still provided for 2017-2018 in real terms, which was available for most systems.
+The calculations are made to compare the long-term changes in public funding in 2019 as opposed to the situation in 2008 (in nominal and real terms).
+The short-term analysis is still provided for 2018-2019 in real terms, which was available for most systems.
 For those systems which could not provide funding data for any of the reference years, the data for the nearest year available is taken for the basis of calculation.